Evo Morales not trending among Bolivia’s youth ahead of vote

 Supporters of Bolivia’s first indigenous president say that showed the lengths to which he will go to protect the country’s forests, but many young people don’t buy it.
 And with young voters making up about a third of Bolivia’s electorate, they could determine the Oct.
 20 election in which Morales is seeking a fourth term.

-“If the president would have acted before, we wouldn’t be mourning so much loss or the death of so many animals … I’m reconsidering my vote,” said Rolando Condori, 26, a chef at a restaurant in the city of El Alto.
+“If the president would have acted before, we wouldn’t be mourning so much loss or the death of so many animals. … I’m reconsidering my vote,” said Rolando Condori, 26, a chef at a restaurant in the city of El Alto.

 Condori said he has cast ballots for the 59-year-old Morales since he became eligible to vote at age 18.
 But now he is listening to other candidates to see who can provide jobs and take care of the environment, which have become top issues ahead of the election.